PDF 88 KB

 Routine monitoring (at least annually) even when there are no symptoms, can prevent severe liver disease including liver cancer.

 There is a safe and effective vaccine available for hepatitis B for infants and those at higher risk of acquiring hepatitis B infection and/or higher risk of severe disease.
 Completion of a full course will give protection against hepatitis B infection in more than 90% of people.
-See the Hepatitis B vaccine page or the High Risk Hepatitis B Immunisation Program for more information.
+See the Australian Government's Hepatitis B vaccine page or the SA Health High Risk Hepatitis B Immunisation Program for more information.
 A combination hepatitis A and B vaccine is available and should be considered for:

 Hepatitis B vaccine and/or immunoglobulin can be given soon after exposure to make it less likely a person will develop hepatitis B. This is called post exposure prophylaxis.